ObserveRTC/client-monitor-js/docs/CONNECTION_DETECTORS.md

     thresholdInMs: 300,          // mean RTT at or above which the path counts as slow
     recoveryThresholdInMs: 200,  // RTT below which it resolves },
+peerConnectionWindow: {
-peerConnectionDetectionRecoveryWindow: {
+    numberOfSamples: {
-    detectionWindowMs: 6000,     // the span the raise mean is taken over
+        detection: 2,            // the collections the raise mean is taken over ...
-    recoveryWindowMs: 6000,      // and the span behind it that has to agree before it clears },
+        recovery: 2,             // ... and the ones behind them that have to agree to clear },
+    maxAllowedGapInMs: 4000,     // longer than this between collections and the run restarts },
 transportLossDetector: {
     threshold: 0.05,             // mean interval loss fraction (0..1)